hapax/hapax.github.io/assets/chandra.md

 P_\text{grav} \sim \frac{F_\text{grav}}{A} \sim \frac{GM^2}{R^4}.
 $$

-The maximum mass of a neutron star can be obtained by balancing the gravitational and neutron degeneracy pressure.
-Increase the mass, and gravity inevitably wins, forcing the star to collapse into a black hole!

 Finally, we can calculate the Chandrasekhar limit.
 The mass of a white dwarf is mostly protons, with $M = Nm_p$, while $V \sim R^3$.
 Thus, we can write the degeneracy pressure as